frankvelde/Reflector.js/README.md

 It's important to note that measurements commence only once the data begins to arrive; any warm-up period is disregarded.

 The measurement outcomes are transformed into boxplots for both the service and individual reflectors within a set time frame, and then relayed through a callback.
-This client-side data can be gathered and, for instance, forwarded to a data collection service like Azure for further scrutiny and graphical representation.
+This client-side data can be gathered and, for instance, forwarded to a data collection service like Azure Monitor for further analyses.

 The project has two main parts: